 A fairly standard question is, “How many suppliers do you have?”
 And a fairly standard answer is, “We don’t really know.”

 There in lies the dilemma.
 How can any of these types of initiatives work if there is not a solid understanding of who you are working with, how you are engaged with them, what constitutes the relationship, etc. It is almost similar to trying to build a second story on a house without having the foundation and/or first floor properly secured.

 Imagine a risk management program where risk isn’t starting to be assessed from the very beginning of the supplier lifecycle.
 Imagine trying to implement FCPA / UK Anti-bribery without knowing your third-party relationships, and in what division, geography, and business unit you are leveraging them.

-But doesn’t everyone have the foundation already?
-No. A lot has been written about this; therefore, I won’t bother expanding here, but will ask… Is your supplier master clean, consistent, and reflective of all your supplier’s internal relationships?
+You may then ask, doesn’t everyone have the foundation already?
+No. A lot has been written about this; therefore, I won’t expand here, but will ask… Is your supplier master clean, consistent, and reflective of all your supplier’s internal relationships?

 Ultimately, what really matters to us, is being able to help.
 If we believe we can’t do that, for whatever reason, then doing business is a bad idea.

 As a side note, we are currently working with a number of analyst firms to look into supplier data and how important or unimportant it is in creating the best possible procurement function.
 Feel free to follow us on LinkedIn or join our newsletter (which goes out every two weeks) to ensure you don’t miss out on the research.